Washington County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference your case number: Have your arrest information or case number ready, as this will help them locate your vehicle quickly.
+- Reference Your Booking Number: Have your booking number ready when you call to help them locate your vehicle information quickly.

 What You Need to Retrieve Your Vehicle